Microcredit: Understand Meaning, Features, Example and more

 FAQs on Microcredit

 An example of microcredit is a loan offered by Microfinance Institutions (MFIs) or other such entities to the economically weaker sections of the population.
-These can be business loans or startup loans, and the funds can help individuals explore entrepreneurial opportunities.
+These can be business or startup loans and the funds can help individuals explore entrepreneurial opportunities.

-The main function or objective of microcredit and its associated schemes is to provide small business loans to the financially weaker sections of the country.
-The funds can be used for setting up a new business or expanding an existing business.
+The primary function or objective of microcredit and its associated schemes is to provide small business loans to the financially weaker sections of the country.
+Entrepreneurs can use the funds to set up a new business or expand an existing one.

+Microcredit is a part of microfinance.
 Microfinance refers to initiatives and financial services for supporting financially weaker entrepreneurs.
-This also includes additional facilities and initiatives, including agricultural loans, government subsidiaries, larger business loans, savings accounts, and much more.
-Microcredit is a part of microfinance.
+This also includes additional facilities and initiatives, including agricultural loans, government subsidiaries, larger business loans, savings accounts and much more.

-The Reserve Bank of India, or RBI, monitors and regulates the financial institutions in India, which also includes those that offer microcredit.
+The Reserve Bank of India, or RBI, monitors and regulates the financial institutions in India, including those that offer microcredit.
 The Reserve Bank of India released a new notification regarding microcredit.
-According to this notification, microfinance loans will be provided collateral-free loans for Indian families with an annual income of ₹3 lacs.
+According to this notification, Indian families with an annual income of ₹3 lakhs can get collateral-free microfinance loans.